akshay161099/Cracking-the-Coding-Interview-problems/README.md

 2.5 Sum Lists: Add values from two linked lists together

-2.6 Palindrome: Is a linked list a palendrome
+2.6 Palindrome: Is a linked list a palindrome

 2.7 Insertion: Determine of two linked lists intersect.